 In our latest face moisturiser review, we sought to find out which brands are keeping Aussie faces smooth and hydrated, and which are leaving them out to dry.
 To do this, we surveyed more than 800 Australian adults to get their opinions on the face moisturiser they’ve most recently bought and used.

 A total of 10 brands featured in this year’s results, but only one received a five-star rating for overall satisfaction – ALDI Lacura.
 The brand achieved a near clean sweep in this year’s ratings, having earned five-star ratings for effectiveness, consistency, packaging, value for money and overall satisfaction.
 It got four stars for smell.

-The six brands to be featured in our 2018 face moisturiser review were rated in the following order for overall customer satisfaction:
+The 10 brands to be featured in our face moisturiser review were rated in the following order for overall customer satisfaction:

-Aside from finding out which brand is keeping Aussies most happy, our survey identified the following key drivers of satisfaction:
+Aside from finding out which brands are keeping Aussies happy, our survey identified the following key drivers of satisfaction:

 Our survey also revealed the following insights:

 Effectiveness is the main factor driving customer satisfaction.
 Moisturisers are aimed to be hydrating and nourishing to the skin, and if the product you’re using isn’t doing its job, then it may not be worth your time.
 There are many brands flooding supermarket shelves, making it easy to switch to something else if one brand doesn’t cut it.